st0263eafit/appwebArticulosRails/README.md

               data: { confirm: 'Are you sure?' } %></td>
       ...

+## DEPLOYMENT ON DCA FOR TESTING

-# 20. Deploy the Article Web App on Linux Centos 7.x (test or production)
+# 1. Deploy the Article Web App on Linux Centos 7.x (test)

 ## Install ruby and rails